futuraprime/Tavernkeeper-node/README.md

     npm install -g nodemon

-Then install the dependencies here by cd-ing into the directory and running
+Then install the dependencies here by cd-ing into the directory and running:

     npm install

+If mongo isn't installed install it (`brew install mongo`).
+Run mongo with:

+    mongod

-Start the server by running
+Start the server by running:

     nodemon server.coffee

-and then switch on reloading awesomeness with
+and then switch on reloading awesomeness with:

     grunt